city72/city-72/README.md

 #### Install add-ons - Testing Site (free)

+If you are using the paid add-ons above, skip this section.

 **postgresql:** This version of the add on is free.
 It's is used in order to have a database in your application.
 This version is not robust enough for normal amounts of web traffic.
 Only use the free version for testing purposes.